jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Code quality and maintainability are critical aspects of large React codebases, requiring proactive measures, disciplined practices, and ongoing vigilance to ensure consistency, reliability, and agility in software development.

-#### Expert 17> Describe the process of migrating a legacy React application to the latest version of React.
+#### Expert 17> Describe the process of migrating a legacy React application to the latest version of React

 > _Purpose_: Migrating a legacy React application to the latest version of React involves updating dependencies, addressing deprecated APIs or breaking changes, and optimizing the codebase to leverage new features and improvements.